substars/substars.github.io/about.markdown

 ##

 I'm a Minneapolis, MN, USA-based software maker.
-I'm a Principal Software Engineer at Best Buy where I work on engineering productivity, curating tools and practices to support my crew in shipping great software that we're proud to sign our names to.
+Currently a Principal Software Engineer at Best Buy where I work on engineering productivity, curating tooling and practices to support my crew in shipping great software that we're proud to sign our names to.

 Also passionate about 🐰🐈🚲🤖🎛️👨‍👧🎵🥁📚🏕️.